abbreviatedman/spellbound/data/quotes.md

 522
 00:24:29,505 --> 00:24:33,157
-that turns psycho the m...
+that turns psycho the m…
 Oh, no.

 523